THE AFFILIATE MARKETING PRIMER

 A little pondering reveals that affiliate marketing has a lot in common with network marketing...
 They're both a matter of recruiting a relatively anonymous outside sales force, without having to do a lot of hands-on ministering to the more traditional sales employees.
 They also share the viral element I referred to a moment ago - wherein the merchant's promotional efforts are largely taken up by others and carried on by others.
 Affiliate marketing is a more automated version that works particularly well in the online environment.

-But the common thread I'm highlighting is that financial factor which drives the best few as well as the relatively ineffectual many of either marketer... their profit potential.
-And in this time, now a number of years into the phenomenon of affiliate marketing, more savvy affiliates are looking for more profit potential - and many automatically shun programs that don't pay them at least 30% of sales (of something that will give them, say, a minimum of $10 - and of course preferably quite a bit more!). ...That's not chicken feed.
-The heyday of 3%- or even 10%-commission programs seems to be past (unless, of course, we're talking about commissions on hundreds of dollars - but such affiliate products are few and far between, and how feasible is it to successfully promote such a product?).
+The common thread I'm highlighting is that financial factor which drives the best few, as well as the relatively ineffectual many, of either type of marketer: their profit potential.
+Affiliates do have to put in work for their gains - the moreso as websites/blogs proliferate; also, online readers are more attuned to advertising - and good at shutting it out, so care is needed in promoting any products.
+In this time, now a good number of years into the phenomenon of affiliate marketing, more savvy affiliates are looking for more profit potential.
+Many automatically shun programs that don't pay them at least 30% of sales (of something that will give them, say, a minimum of at least $10 - and of course preferably quite a bit more!). ...That's not chicken feed to the merchant.
+The heyday of 3%- or even 10%-commission programs is past (unless, of course, we're talking about commissions on hundreds of dollars - but such affiliate products are few and far between, and how feasible is it to successfully promote such a product?).
+What will your product/s feasibly sell for?

 You'll have to give this considered thought.
 If you're a "little guy" who wants to sell via a low-maintenance website and are (going to be) satisfied with the traffic you can get to it via other means, perhaps you'd rather not bother with an affiliate program...
 Especially if your product doesn't lend itself well to a high ticket price (i.e., your clientele isn't likely to pay beyond a moderate amount).
 It all depends on your audience, the drawing power of your (intended?) product/s, and on your desires.